Engaging your Member of Parliament

 Summary of the Task and Finish Working Group conclusions:

-The Working Group was established by the then Minister for Life Sciences, George Freeman MP during an April 2016 Parliamentary debate that saw over 70 MPs gather to discuss brain tumours.
+The Working Group was established by the then Minister for Life Sciences, George Freeman MP during an April 2016 Parliamentary debate supported by Brain Tumour Research that saw over 70 MPs gather to discuss brain tumours.

 This debate only took place thanks to the efforts of the brain tumour community, particularly Brain Tumour Research activists the Realf family.
 Stephen Realf, who tragically passed away in August 2014, was the inspiration for the successful e-petition calling for more brain tumour research funding.